MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/add-users/change-a-user-name-and-email-address.md

 If they are using Exchange Online or if their account is linked with your organization's on-premises Exchange environment, you might see this error when you try to change a username and email address: "This user is synchronized with your local Active Directory.
 Some details can be edited only through your local Active Directory."

 This is due to the Microsoft Online Email Routing Address (MOERA).
-The MOERA is constructed from the person's  _userPrincipalName_ attribute in Active Directory and is automatically assigned to the cloud account during the initial sync and once created, it cannot be modified or removed in Office 365.
+The MOERA is constructed from the person's  _userPrincipalName_ attribute in Active Directory and is automatically assigned to the cloud account during the initial sync and once created, it cannot be modified or removed in Microsoft 365.
 You can subsequently change the username in the Active Directory, but it doesn't change the MOERA and you may run into issues displaying the newly changed name in the Global Address List.

 Para corrigir isso, faça logon no [Módulo Azure Active Directory para PowerShell]( https://go.microsoft.com/fwlink/?LinkId=823193) com suas credenciais de administrador do Microsoft 365. e use a seguinte sintaxe: